 How Insights Lead to Greater Fundraising ROI

 Most fundraisers are familiar with the idea that it’s less expensive to keep a donor than to find a new one.
-And many are aware that to retain donors they need to build strong connections between the charity and the donor.
+And many are aware about how to retain donors: they need to build strong connections between the charity and the donor.
 In the past, charities have focused on the importance of making rational, deliberate appeals on the assumption that donors made rational, deliberate decisions when giving.

 But research studies tell us that decision-making is more impulsive and emotional than rational.
 This is particularly true when it comes to deciding whether or not to donate to a cause.
 We are persuaded by REASON but moved to act by EMOTION.